carbon-language/carbon-lang/flang/documentation/Parsing.md

 * except for the payload in character literals, Hollerith constants, and character and Hollerith edit descriptors, all letters have been normalized to lower case
-* all original non-ASCII characters in character literals have been decoded, converted to UTF-8, and then formatted with escape sequences
+* all original non-ASCII characters in Hollerith constants have been decoded and re-encoded into UTF-8

 Lines in the cooked character stream can be of arbitrary length.